Teaching and assessment

 The course benefits from staff with a wide range of experience in industry, including Marketing, PR, Creative Direction, Styling, Journalism, Trends, Buying, Merchandising, and Fashion and Marketing research and theory.
 There is a core team of experienced academics alongside a number of visiting lecturers who are highly experienced in their industry fields.
 Guest speakers are an integral part of the course, particularly when modules contain a live industry component.

 Methods of assessment

-Most modules comprise of multiple components, often assessed throughout the term, including essays, reports, creative realization and both individual and group based activities and presentations.
+Most modules comprise of multiple components, often assessed throughout the term, including essays, reports, creative realisation and both individual and group based activities and presentations.

 We welcome and support students with a wide range of disabilities and health concerns.
 This includes learning difficulties, visual and hearing impairments, mental health difficulties, autism spectrum conditions, mobility difficulties, and temporary or chronic health conditions.

 Our dedicated Disability Officer is here to support you.
 We ask that you speak with Student Registry and our Disability Officer as early as you can to enable us to support you.
 Find out more about our disability support and contact us.